ised-isde-canada/keycloak-load-testing/README.md

 This project is a basic gatling integration for loadtesting keycloak logins.

-_Please note:_

-The test scenario in this project executes multiple logins for some user "TESTACCOUNT", who is a part of realm "LOAD-TEST", can complete their authentification once their username and password has been put in.
-In order to run this test, these parameters must be either implemented on your keycloak server or the `KeycloakLoginSimulator.scala` test scenario must be modified to reflect your existing keycloak server.
+_*Please note*: The test scenario in this project executes multiple logins for some users, who are a part of a test realm.
+In order to run this test, some configuration steps listed below must be implemented on your running keycloak server or the `KeycloakLoginSimulator.scala` test scenario must be modified to reflect your realm configurations._

 ## Installations